Dear reader of ADxS.org, please excuse the disruption.

 4. ACTH for ADHD

-• No differences in basal ACTH levels were found between 128 children with ADHD and 30 unaffected children.
-There was also no difference between the ADHD subtypes.74
+• No differences in basal ACTH levels were found between 128 people with ADHD and 30 unaffected children.
+The ADHD subtypes did not differ either.75

 • This also applies to a higher risk aversion (which also correlates with the ADHD-I subtype).62

-• In one study, sexually abused girls were found to have reduced basal ACTH levels and reduced ACTH responses to CRH stimulation, while the cortisol response was unremarkable.91
+• In one study, sexually abused girls were found to have reduced basal ACTH levels and reduced ACTH responses to CRH stimulation, while the cortisol response was unremarkable.92

-• Early stress experiences can lead to disturbances in the ACTH receptor systems, which prevent the anxiety experience from being extinguished and thus cause long-term stress.
-This could be improved by administering ACTH.93 In our opinion, the change in the ACTH receptor systems could possibly be the result of a down/upregulation reaction. ⇒ Downregulation / upregulation
+• Disorders of the ACTH receptor systems can occur during early stress experiences, preventing the anxiety experience from being extinguished and thus causing long-term stress.
+This could be improved by administering ACTH.94 In our opinion, the change in ACTH receptor systems could possibly be a consequence of a down/upregulation response. ⇒ Downregulation / upregulation

-• Rats that were separated from their mother at an early age or received little care showed94
+• Rats that were separated from their mother at an early age or received little care showed95

 • Elevated basal ACTH levels